 Does Jiobit work indoors?

 Yes, but with reduced accuracy.
-Indoors, Jiobit switches from GPS to Wi-Fi and cellular triangulation, which narrows location to within 50-100 feet rather than the 10-30 feet you get outdoors.
+Indoors, Jiobit switches from GPS to Wi-Fi and cellular triangulation, so location is less precise than an outdoor GPS fix.
 Multi-story buildings are especially challenging for any GPS tracker, not just Jiobit.

 Can I track my Jiobit from a different state?